dnelson86/arepo/documentation/source/config-options.md

 **OUTPUT_VOLUME**

-Output of volume of cells; note that this can always be computat as both, density and mass of cells are by default in output.
+Output of volume of cells; note that this can always be computed as both, density and mass of cells are by default in output.

 -----